garrandall/popular-music-data/tracks/i-can-see-mac-miller.md

 Now I'm switchin' location
 'Cause Heaven too far when you live in the basement I'm lookin' for balance, I'm in an oasis
-Well, I need somebody to save me, hmm
+Well, I need somebody to save me, hm
 Before I drive myself crazy